 - Defective products or a medical malpractice claim may extend deadlines based on when the problem was discovered.
 In these cases, the suit can be brought against the defendant after the time of discovery.
 However, as mentioned below, there are some stipulations about the time of discovery that the circumstances need to fulfill.

-A product liability claim is another realm where the two years depends on other mitigating factors.
-There are three situations where defective products may fall outside the statute's defined limits.
+A product liability claim is another realm where the two years depend on other mitigating factors.
+There are three situations where defective products may fall outside the statute’s defined limits.
 These are:

 - If you discovered a potential injury up to eight years after acquiring the product, then you may be liable to file a personal injury action within two years.
 This discovery rule can determine if you have a viable case to apply for.